cashfit/oracle/19c_RAC_install_OL9.md

 - Oracle 19c 19.22 RU from MOS
 - OPatch for 19c latest version from MOS

-> ⚠️ **Warning**
+{: .warning }
-This article has been updated for the 19c release and Oracle Linux 9 combination, but the installation is essentially unchanged since 12.2.0.1.
+> This article has been updated for the 19c release and Oracle Linux 9 combination, but the installation is essentially unchanged since 12.2.0.1.
 Any variations specific for 19c and OL9 will be highlight.

 Depending on your minor version of VirtualBox and Oracle Linux, there may be some slight variation in how the screen shots look.